Secrets to Winning Your 2018 Property Tax Appeal

 - Third, and finally, if the parties are still not satisfied, an appeal to the Commonwealth Court of Pennsylvania can be filed alleging that the lower court abused its discretion or made an error of law.
-Few cases are appealed this far.
+Very few cases are appealed this far.
 Theoretically, the case could also be appealed to the Pennsylvania Supreme Court.

 II.
 The Evidence